scsketch/pagemaster-backend/README.md

 <img width="694" alt="image" src="https://github.com/user-attachments/assets/8bd300a0-bba1-4ee8-9aa6-8387a3f7f63c" />

-To interact with the API via Swagger:
+To test the API in Swagger:

 1. Login or sign up
 2. Copy the token in the response and paste it into the Authorize section at the top of the page (click the Authorize button).